slowernews/wisdom-tldr/chapters/chapter_appendix.md

 HINTS on travel:

-a) People who schedule their free time are happier but think less about getting the most for your buck and more about who you’re going with.
+- People who schedule their free time are happier but think less about getting the most for your buck and more about who you’re going with.
 And how long should your vacation be?
 Research says aim for 3 to 6 days.
 Frequency beats intensity.
 People have a cultural memory of travelling as expensive but it's not.

-b) Travel solves a plethora of self-improvement goals in one fell swoop.
+- Travel solves a plethora of self-improvement goals in one fell swoop.
 Travellers grow in different ways other than careers.

-c) Travelling is getting under the skin of the place. travellers are the best money managers.
+- Travelling is getting under the skin of the place.
+- Travellers are the best money managers.

 HINTS on nomadism: